informalsystems/hermes/relayer-framework/docs/technical_background.md

 }
 ```

-When calling the greet function from a larger context, we may want to pass
+When calling the `greet` function from a larger context, we may want to pass
-a `Person` struct with a `name` attribute on it, so that the caller do not
+a `Person` struct with a `name` attribute on it, so that the caller does not
 have to know how to get the person's name.

 ```rust